-As part of the 2020 International Conference on Sustainable Development, SDSN AusNZPac is thrilled to host a session with global leaders in university action on sustainable development on how universities can increase their impact on achieving the SDGs and the Decade of Action.
+As part of the 2020 International Conference on Sustainable Development, SDSN AusNZPac was thrilled to host a session with global leaders in university action on sustainable development on how universities can increase their impact on achieving the SDGs and the Decade of Action.

 Dr. Michael M. Crow is an educator, knowledge enterprise architect, science and technology policy scholar and higher education leader.
 He became the sixteenth president of Arizona State University in July 2002 and has spearheaded ASU’s rapid and groundbreaking transformative evolution into one of the world’s best public metropolitan research universities.
 As a model “New American University,” ASU simultaneously demonstrates comprehensive excellence, inclusivity representative of the ethnic and socioeconomic diversity of the United States, and consequential societal impact.